addUsername/Social-app/README.md

 - ~~Integrate JWT~~
 - Secure Cookies thing
 - ~~/Login and /new endpoint~~
-- Create entities (frame, files, etc.. )
+- ~~Create entities (frame, files, etc.. )~~
 - Hibernate validator
+- Refactor lombok
-- Design RestController(s) (DTO objects, response, router and roles)
+- ~~Design RestController(s) (DTO objects, response, router and roles)~~
 - Implements friendship thing by userRepo.findByUsername("/{Jackson}").isFriend(username);
+- Write file IO thing (modify existent JPAentities, add DAOentities, Controller thing and implement it)
+- Read about asynchronous and see how to include if it suits at streaming part
 - Go deeper on Postman

 ## Then